douglas-j-bothwell/hd-convert/_test-files/images-regex-test/docs/README.md

 # TEST 3 -- Successful downloads

+## Intended behavior

-** Intended behavior:** If the image link is followed by a space or newline, the regex works as intended
+If the image link is followed by a space or newline, the regex works as intended

+## Note

-** NOTE -- When you run the script and a file downloads successfully, it will update the following links.
-To revert to the originals, copy/paste this section from backup.txt file. **
+When you run the script and a file downloads successfully, it will update the following links.
+To revert to the originals, copy/paste this section from backup.txt file.

 Here's a quick visual summary: